Ready to say goodbye to student loan debt for good? Learn More

 Let’s Summarize...

 Having a bill go to a collection agency can be a nasty surprise.
 It’s not illegal for creditors to do this, but you do have options, especially if your account was sent to a collection agency in error.
 Be sure to check your credit report both before and after you deal with the disputed account to see whether it has been reported and/or updated correctly.
-Don’t hesitate to dispute any error you find on your credit report or file a complaint with the CFPB, the FTC, or your state attorney general.
+Don’t hesitate to dispute any errors you find or file a complaint with the CFPB, the FTC, or your state attorney general.
 You can also seek legal advice and take legal action against your debt collector.

 Written By: